samawati/kokopelli-c/README.md

 - Optimize parallel processing of render tasks, optionaly send render task to external cluster/render farm eg. DrQueue integration for fast computation of the solver algos. (avoiding GPU related complexities, prefer horizontal scaling for parallel processing eg small Raspberrypi cluster on DrQueue is enough for most complex shapes)
 - Implement background dynamic rendering so that voxels are optimised for final export and display
 - Someday change the scripting from lua to tiny-scheme and add generic CAM capability for g-code output to fit custom kinematics and machine configurations.
-- Train an LLM to generate CAD designs based on the scripting language (lol), experiment with the possibility of adding a physics library to use with AI for predictive analysis of the strength of material under varying conditions.
+- Train an LLM to generate CAD designs based on the scripting language (lol), experiment with the possibility of adding a physics library to use with AI for predictive analysis of models under varying load/stress conditions.
 - Fix all the remaining bugs.

 # To build, just CMake everything!